-Assuming that closing harvest during spawning ensures sustainable harvest of greater amberjack, as envisioned, long-term benefits to fishing communities in the form of consistent access to the resource would be highest under Alternative 2.
-Alternatively, short-term negative effects on fishing communities due to restrictions in fishing opportunities would be lowest under Alternative 1 (No Action).
+Assuming that closing harvest during spawning ensures sustainable harvest of greater amberjack, as envisioned, long-term benefits to fishing communities in the form of consistent access to the resource would be highest under Alternative 2, followed by Alternative 1 (No Action), and Alternative 3.
+Alternatively, short-term negative effects on fishing communities due to restrictions in fishing opportunities would be lowest under Alternative 3 followed by Alternative 1 (No Action), and Alternative 2.